cdl-geneseo/geneseo-dictionary/N/Nut.md

 # Nut

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nut

 Created by  Unknown User (era6), last modified by  Unknown User (mem32) on Nov 20, 2012

 Nut(n.)
 1. The negligible remnant of a can or bottle of beer; &quot;C'mon, drink the nut!&quot; (Obsolete, 2012)(n.)
 2. backwash; &quot;Ew, I'm not drinking that - it's just the nut!&quot; (Obsolete, 2012)(n.)
 3. sperm; &quot;Man, I've gotta let go of this nut quick.&quot; (Obsolete, 2012)4. someone who acts crazily; What kind of nut drives for 16 hours straight?
 Source: Dictionary of Geneseo English 2001.
 Similar definitions appear at http://www.urbandictionary.com/define.php?term=nut ; the entry is probably not specific to Geneseo.
 Bates.
 (McNiffe, N-R, 2012)